-- i) Vehicle assignment and bookings are meant to encourage efficient use of vehicles while enabling field research operations by research teams. - ii) Research teams with assigned vehicles will be responsible for the vehicle and no other staff or students will be allowed to use such vehicles, except in the case of an emergency at the shed. - iii) Individual members of research teams sharing vehicles and casual vehicle users should indicate their daily vehicle needs on the online calendar.
-The purpose is to coordinate vehicle sharing.
-NEW in 2021: Surfaces must be sanitized between users (see the vehicle sanitization protocol for COVID-19). - iv) It may be necessary to limit research teams to one vehicle for exclusive use, depending upon the supply of vehicles and demand for their use. - v) If demand exceeds the department vehicle supply, research teams or the vehicle pool can consider renting vehicles from Enterprise. - vi) Operation of private vehicles is acceptable but the department will try to use its own vehicles where practical and cost-effective; please check with your supervisor before using personal vehicles for field work.
+- i) Vehicle assignment and bookings are meant to encourage efficient use of vehicles while enabling field research operations by research teams. - ii) Research teams with assigned vehicles will be responsible for the vehicle and no other staff or students will be allowed to use such vehicles without the permission of the person to which the vehicle has been assigned, except in the case of an emergency at the shed. - iii) All individual members of research teams with assigned vehicles and casual vehicle users should indicate their daily vehicle needs on the paper calendars outside of the main office.
+The purpose is to coordinate vehicle sharing within the team to which the vehicle is assigned. - iv) It may be necessary to limit research teams to one vehicle for exclusive use, depending upon the supply of vehicles and demand for their use. - v) If demand exceeds the department vehicle supply, research teams or the vehicle pool can consider renting vehicles from Enterprise. - vi) Operation of private vehicles is acceptable but the department will try to use its own vehicles where practical and cost-effective; please check with your supervisor before using personal vehicles for fieldwork.
 There are additional daily log requirements for mileage reimbursement check with Lynda or Trevor.